 Campus Location: 4th Floor, Applied Health Sciences Building

 The College of Applied Health Sciences offers the Doctor of Clinical Exercise Physiology degree.
 The DCEP is the advanced degree for individuals who wish to become clinical exercise physiologists.
 At the University of Illinois Chicago, students complete three terms (12 months) of didactic and clinical education that includes lecture and laboratory courses, seminars, and clinical internships.

-- unique opportunities to work with different patient populations including those with cardiovascular disease, pulmonary conditions, chronic kidney disease, metabolic disorders, and cancer
+- unique opportunities to work with different patient populations including those with cardiovascular disease, pulmonary conditions, pediatric cardiopulmonary conditions, chronic kidney disease, metabolic disorders, and cancer

 - access to the University of Illinois Medical Center, including opportunities for clinical observations

 - opportunities to expand their skillset with cardiovascular imaging and providing diabetes education to patients